-Part (material) How to clean and disinfect Remarks Reusable accessories (such as expiratory valves, SpO2, CO2 and flow sen- sors, nebulizers, filters, masks, adapter, water traps, and breathing cir- cuits) Follow the instructions pro- vided in the manufacturer's Instructions for Use and corre- sponding Reprocessing Guide .
-A WARNING gle-use CO2 airway adapter c system performance, leading ing, disinfecting, or sterilizing the sin- can compromise its functionality and to a possible user or patient hazard.
-I'd if an item labeled as single-use is
+Part (material) How to clean and disinfect Remarks Reusable accessories (such as expiratory valves, SpO2, CO2 and flow sen- sors, nebulizers, filters, masks, adapter, water traps, and breathing cir- Follow the instructions pro- vided in the manufacturer's Instructions for Use and corre- sponding Reprocessing Guide . cuits) A WARNING Reusing, disassembling, clean gle-use CO2 airway adapter c system performance, leading Performance is not guarantee reused. ing, disinfecting, or sterilizing the sin- can compromise its functionality and to a possible user or patient hazard. d if an item labeled as single-use is